Continuous Quivers of Type A (IV) Continuous Mutation and Geometric Models of $\mathbf E$-clusters: Prerequisites from This Series

 \subsection{Continuous Quivers of Type $A$ and Their Representations}

-In this subsection we recall relevant definitions and theorems from part (I) of this series.
+In this section we state relevant definitions and theorems from part (I) of this series.
 In particular, we provide a definition of a continuous quiver of type $A$, its representations, and its indecomposables.
-The reader may use the following picture for intuition when reading the definition of a continuous quiver of type $A$.
+The reader may use the picture in Figure \ref{fig:continuous quiver of type A} for intuition when reading the definition of a continuous quiver of type $A$.

-\begin{definition} A \underline{quiver of continuous type $A$}, denoted by $A_\R$, is a triple $(\R,S,\preceq)$, where: \begin{enumerate} \item \begin{enumerate} \item$S\subset \R$ is a discrete subset, possibly empty, with no accumulation points. \item Order on $S\cup\{\pm\infty\}$ is induced by the order of $\R$, and $-\infty<s<+\infty$ for $\forall s\in S$. \item Elements of $S\cup\{\pm\infty\}$ are indexed by a subset of $\Z\cup\{\pm\infty\}$ so that $s_n$ denotes the element of $S\cup\{\pm\infty\}$ with index $n$.
-The indexing must adhere to the following two conditions: \begin{itemize} \item[i1] There exists $s_0\in S\cup\{\pm\infty\}$. \item[i2] If $m\leq n\in\Z\cup\{\pm\infty\}$ and $s_m,s_n\in S\cup\{\pm\infty\}$ then for all $p\in\Z\cup\{\pm\infty\}$ such that $m\leq p \leq n$ the element $s_p$ is in $S\cup\{\pm\infty\}$. \end{itemize} \end{enumerate} \item New partial order $\preceq$ on $\R$, which we call the \underline{orientation} of $A_\R$, is defined as: \begin{itemize} \item[p1\ ] The $\preceq$ order between consecutive elements of $S\cup\{\pm\infty\}$ does not change. \item[p2\ ] Order reverses at each element of $S$. \item[p3\ ] If $n$ is even $s_n$ is a sink. \item[p3'] If $n$ is odd $s_n$ is a source. \end{itemize} \end{enumerate} \end{definition}
+\begin{definition} A \ul{quiver of continuous type $A$}, denoted by $\ARS$, is a triple $(\R,S,\preceq)$, where: \begin{enumerate} \item \begin{enumerate} \item$S\subset \R$ is a discrete subset, possibly empty, with no accumulation points. \item Order on $S\cup\{\pm\infty\}$ is induced by the order of $\R$, and $-\infty<s<+\infty$ for $\forall s\in S$. \item Elements of $S\cup\{\pm\infty\}$ are indexed by a subset of $\Z\cup\{\pm\infty\}$ so that $s_n$ denotes the element of $S\cup\{\pm\infty\}$ with index $n$.
+The indexing must adhere to the following two conditions: \begin{itemize} \item[i1] There exists $s_0\in S\cup\{\pm\infty\}$. \item[i2] If $m\leq n\in\Z\cup\{\pm\infty\}$ and $s_m,s_n\in S\cup\{\pm\infty\}$ then for all $p\in\Z\cup\{\pm\infty\}$ such that $m\leq p \leq n$ the element $s_p$ is in $S\cup\{\pm\infty\}$. \end{itemize} \end{enumerate} \item New partial order $\preceq$ on $\R$, which we call the \ul{orientation} of $\AR$, is defined as: \begin{itemize} \item[p1\ ] The $\preceq$ order between consecutive elements of $S\cup\{\pm\infty\}$ does not change. \item[p2\ ] Order reverses at each element of $S$. \item[p3\ ] If $n$ is even $s_n$ is a sink. \item[p3'] If $n$ is odd $s_n$ is a source. \end{itemize} \end{enumerate} \end{definition}

-\begin{definition} Let $A_\R=(\R,S\preceq)$ be a continuous quiver of type $A$.
-A \underline{representation} $V$ of $A_\R$ is the following data: \begin{itemize} \item A vector space $V(x)$ for {each} $x\in \R$. \item For every pair $y\preceq x$ in $A_\R$ a linear map $V(x,y):V(x)\to V(y)$ such that if $z\preceq y \preceq x$ then $V(x,z)=V(y,z)\circ V(x,y)$. \end{itemize} We say $V$ is \underline{pointwise finite-dimensional} if $\dim V(x) < \infty$ for all $x\in\R$. \end{definition}
+\begin{definition} Let $\ARS=(\R,S\preceq)$ be a continuous quiver of type $A$.
+A \ul{representation} $V$ of $\ARS$ is the following data: \begin{itemize} \item A vector space $V(x)$ for {each} $x\in \R$. \item For every pair $y\preceq x$ in $\AR$ a linear map $V(x,y):V(x)\to V(y)$ such that if $z\preceq y \preceq x$ then $V(x,z)=V(y,z)\circ V(x,y)$. \end{itemize} We say $V$ is \ul{pointwise finite-dimensional} if $\dim V(x) < \infty$ for all $x\in\R$. \end{definition}

-\begin{definition} Let $A_\R$ be a continuous quiver of type $A$ and $I\subset \R$ be an interval.
-We denote by $M_I$ the representation of $A_\R$ where
+\begin{definition} Let $\ARS$ be a continuous quiver of type $A$ and $I\subset \R$ be an interval.
+We denote by $M_I$ the representation of $\ARS$ where